CHIEFS END PRESEASON PLAYING WELL

 CHIEFS 12U GETS BACK ON TOP WITH 44-14 VICTORY OVER VALLEY STREAM

-October 1, 2017, Brooklyn, NY - The Kings County Chiefs returned to form on Saturday at home against the Valley Stream Green Hornets defeating the Green Hornets 44-14.
+October 1, 2017 - The KC Chiefs returned to form on Saturday at home against the Valley Stream Green Hornets defeating the Green Hornets 44-14.
 The game became highly emotional in the 3rd quarter when Chiefs running back, D.J.
 (Pictured left) went down with a serious scare after scoring 2 touchdowns.
 Whisked away in an ambulance, D.J. inspired his teammates who played inspired for their fallen brother, even chanting D.J. during game clinching offensive drives in his absence.

 The Chiefs offense led by quarterback, Havis went on a rampage, scoring 26 points in the second half along with the 14 points they scored in the first half.
 The Chiefs offensive line was stellar, as Damien, Luka, Matthew, David and Edwin controlled the line of scrimmage and led the way for Havis, Tony, D.J. and Judah.
 Sammy and Na'eem recorded touchdowns and mulitple catches as the rain fell.